 Animal Policy & Regulatory Issues

-Livestock and poultry account for over half of U.S. agricultural cash receipts, often exceeding $100 billion per year.
+Farmers’ sales of livestock, dairy, and poultry account for over half of U.S. agricultural cash receipts.
+Since 2015, cash receipts from animal products have exceeded $160 billion per year.
 This topic page covers issues that are relevant to different livestock commodities, such as price reporting or animal health and welfare.

 Cattle & Beef